 })

 The `Run` method of `options` is called with a function that takes a `*protogen.Plugin` as an argument.
 This function is where the main logic of the plugin resides.
-The `*protogen.Plugin` object (`gen`) represents the entire run of the plugin and contains information about all the files to be generated, among other things.
+The `*protogen.Plugin` object, called `gen`, shows the whole process of the plugin.
+It has details about all the files that will be created.

 if *dbtag == "" {